-Elaina Greenberg is both national board certified in Acupuncture and Oriental Medicine (Chinese Herbal Medicine) from the National Commission for the Certification of Acupuncture and Oriental Medicine (NCCAOM) and licensed in the states of California and Washington to practice acupuncture and Oriental / East Asian medicine.
+Elaina Greenberg has been licensed and in private practice for 20 years, with nearly 30 years as a practicing herbalist.
+She is nationally board certified in both Acupuncture and Oriental Medicine (Chinese Herbal Medicine) from the National Commission for the Certification of Acupuncture and Oriental Medicine (NCCAOM) and licensed in the states of California and Washington to practice acupuncture and Oriental / East Asian medicine.

 I’m often asked how — or why — I became an acupuncturist.
 I can truly say that it has been a journey of the heart.